mcguffin/the-paste/readme.txt

 3. ... and choose filename and format before you upload.

 == Changelog ==

+= 2.0.0 =
+* Feature: The draggin' slayer: paste any file from the file system.
+* Feature: Pasting images as data URIs is now a user option.
+Disable it if you encounter weird cursor positions after dragging a file onto classic editor
+* Fix: PHP 8.2 warnings

 = 1.1.0 =
 * Fix: PHP 8 warning